lawrenceching/nextjs-starter/README.md

 This repo is configured for shadcn/ui via `components.json`.
 To add components, use the shadcn CLI (depending on how you manage tooling in your environment) and keep generated primitives in `components/ui/`.

----

-If you want, tell me your intended deployment target (Vercel, Cloudflare, self-hosted, etc.) and whether you want i18n/auth/testing included by default — I can update this spec to match your “baseline template” and add the missing scripts/config files.